 Check one box for each indicator and indicate the overall standard rating below.
 Unsatisfactory Needs Improvement Proficient Exemplary IV-A. Commitment to High Standards: Fosters a shared commitment to high standards of service, teaching, and learning with high expectations for achievement for all.
 IV-B. Cultural Proficiency: Ensures that policies and practices enable staff members and students to interact effectively in a culturally diverse environment in which students' backgrounds, identities, strengths, and challenges are respected.
 IV-C. Communication: Demonstrates strong interpersonal, written, and verbal communication skills.
 IV-D. Continuous Learning: Develops and nurtures a culture in which staff members are reflective about their practice and use student data, current research, best practices, and theory to continuously adapt practice and achieve improved results.
 Models these behaviors in his or her own practice.
 IV-E. Shared Vision: Successfully and continuously engages all stakeholders in the creation of a shared educational vision in which every student is prepared to succeed in postsecondary education and become a responsible citizen and global contributor.
 IV-F. Managing Conflict: Employs strategies for responding to disagreement and dissent, constructively resolving conflict and building consensus throughout a district or school community.
 Overall Rating for Standard IV (Check one.)
-The education leader promotes the learning and growth of all students and the success sustaining a districtwide culture of reflective practice, high expectations, and continuous - uring and ☐ Unsatisfactory ☐ Needs Improvement ☐ Proficient Exer nplary Comments and analysis (recommended for any overall rating; required for overall rating of Exemplary, Needs Impr ovement or Unsat isfactory) : Examples of evidence superintendent might provide: Goals progress report District and school improvement plans and reports Staff attendance and other data Memos/newsletters to staff and other stakeholders School visit protocol and sample follow-up reports Presentations/materials for community/parent meetings Analysis of staff feedback Analysis of staff feedback Samples of principal/administrator practice goals Other: adership teal m(s) agenda ials
+The education leader promotes the learning and growth of all students and the success sustaining a districtwide culture of reflective practice, high expectations, and continuous - uring and ☐ Unsatisfactory ☐ Needs Improvement ☐ Proficient ☐ Exemplary Comments and analysis (recommended for any overall rating; required for overall rating of Exemplary, Needs Improvement or Unsatisfactory): Examples of evidence superintendent might provide: Goals progress report District and school improvement plans and reports Staff attendance and other data Analysis of staff feedback Memos/newsletters to staff and other stakeholders School visit protocol and sample follow-up reports School committee meeting agendas/materials School committee meeting agendas/materials Sample of leadership team(s) agendas and materials Analysis of staff feedback Samples of principal/administrator practice goals Other: